HeidiSongg/AirBnB_Project/README.md

 - Leave a review
 - Delete a review

-## How tp setup the application from a fresh clone
+## How to setup the application from a fresh clone

 ### Install dependencies
 - run "npm install"